Maori Tattoo Designs - Think Before You Ink

-Reference to Maori tattoo designs were recorded as far back as the 1800's in the journals of Europeans who settled in New Zealand.
+References to Maori tattoo designs were recorded as far back as the 1800s in the journals of Europeans who settled in New Zealand.
 During these times the tattoos were not only for decorative purposes but more to portray the legal identity of the individual.
-As the Maori were illiterate they used to draw the entire facial design when they signed legal documents.
+As the Maori were illiterate, they used to draw the entire facial design when they signed legal documents.
 This meant that each of the Maori tattoo designs had to be unique as they were in effect the only way that the Maori could write their name.

 The Maori tattoo designs traditionally followed set rules that often had unique variations depending on the location of the individuals.
-The variations were mainly due to the cultural complexities of the many lwi (see comment by Mana Maori underneath Hub) and clans native to New Zealand.
-Although the rules governing Maori tattoo designs were well known and practiced the designs remained specific to individuals, families, clans and tribes.
+The variations were mainly due to the cultural complexities of the many lwi and clans native to New Zealand.
+Although the rules governing Maori tattoo designs were well known and practiced the designs remained specific to individuals, families, clans, and tribes.

 The use of bold lines combined with the repetition of specific design motifs distinguishes Maori tattoo designs.
 What makes Moko so unique is the fact that not only were the faces tattooed but the skin was cut to make parallel ridges and grooved scars.